soleilpqd/FlutterCropView/README.md

 A simple view to allow user specifying a boundary on the target view (most common case is cropping image for avatar).

-This widget is made by Flutter widgets, so it can be used on platforms that Flutter can runs.
+This widget is made by Flutter widgets, so it can be used on platforms that Flutter can run.

 ## Features